Richard Fariña: Early years and education

 Fariña was born in Brooklyn, New York, United States, the son of an Irish mother, Theresa Crozier, and a Cuban father of Galician origin, also named Richard Fariña.
 He grew up in the Flatbush neighborhood of Brooklyn and attended Brooklyn Technical High School.
-He earned an academic scholarship to Cornell University, starting as an engineering major, but later switching to English.
+He earned an academic scholarship to Cornell University, starting out as an engineering major, but later switching to English.
 While at Cornell he published short stories for local literary magazines and for national periodicals, including Transatlantic Review and Mademoiselle.
 Fariña became good friends with Thomas Pynchon, David Shetzline, and Peter Yarrow while at Cornell.
 He was suspended for alleged participation in a student demonstration against campus regulations, and although he later resumed his status as a student, he dropped out in 1959, just before graduation.

 Ascent on Greenwich Village folk scene

 On returning to Manhattan, Fariña became a regular patron of the White Horse Tavern, the well-known Greenwich Village tavern frequented by poets, artists, and folksingers, where he befriended Tommy Makem.
 It was there that he met Carolyn Hester, a successful folk singer.
 They married 18 days later.
 Fariña appointed himself Hester's agent; they toured worldwide while Fariña worked on his novel and Carolyn performed gigs.
 Fariña was present when Hester recorded her third album at Columbia studios during September 1961, where a then-little-known Bob Dylan played the harmonica on several tracks.
 Fariña became a good friend of Dylan; their friendship is a major topic of David Hajdu's book, Positively 4th Street: The Lives and Times of Joan Baez, Bob Dylan, Mimi Baez Fariña, and Richard Fariña.
+Fariña and Hester recorded an EP with Rory and Alex McEwen, (later Fariña and Eric Von Schmidt recorded a 1963 album as a duo, with Dylan as a guest).

 Fariña then travelled to Europe, where he met Mimi Baez, the teenage sister of Joan Baez, in the spring of 1962.
 Hester divorced Fariña soon thereafter, and Fariña married 17-year-old Mimi in April 1963.
 Thomas Pynchon was the best man.
 They moved to a small cabin in Carmel, California, where they composed songs with a guitar and Appalachian dulcimer.
 They debuted their act as "Richard & Mimi Fariña" at the Big Sur Folk Festival in 1964 and signed a contract with Vanguard Records.
 They recorded their first album, Celebrations for a Grey Day (released under the name Mimi & Richard Fariña), in 1965, with the help of Bruce Langhorne, who had previously played for Dylan.
-During the brief life of Richard Fariña, the couple released only one other album, Reflections in a Crystal Wind, also in 1965.
+During Richard's life, the couple released only one other album, Reflections in a Crystal Wind, also in 1965.
 A third album, Memories, was issued in 1968, after his death.
+In early 1966, Richard and Mimi Fariña appeared as the sole guests on Episode 16 of Pete Seeger's short-lived UHF television program Rainbow Quest.